 No further support for Flash, shortly before Flash was pulled from Google Play

 In response to the joint verdict against Flash from Apple and Google, Adobe didn’t counter attack, instead deciding a year on from Jobs’s declaration that it would abandon in-browser Flash development on all mobile devices.

 But it’s not just smart devices where Flash development has stalled.
 Linux devices have had a tumultuous relationship with Flash, with Adobe ending development in 2012 and announcing support would end in 2017.
 This remained the case until this September when it announced Flash for Linux would return in a stripped down form with no future feature development.
 As such Flash on Linux will remain a legacy product, inferior to current and future versions of Flash on desktop devices.

-As Flash continues to be marginalised and lose support, HTML5 has been adopted by major video content distributors including YouTube, Facebook, and Netflix; and favoured over Flash by all major browsers which you can read about in our ‘Gone In A Flash’ article on proprietary plugins.
+As Flash continues to be marginalised and lose support, HTML5 has been adopted by major video content distributors including YouTube, Facebook, and Netflix; and favoured over Flash by all major browsers.

 Live streaming video, a natural progression from streaming recorded video, is also an area where widely known brands have flocked from Flash to HTML5 including YouTube, Twitch, and the BBC to HTML5 technology.